All about good backups

 Malware and Ransomware

 Viruses and malware can cause files to be modified or deleted.
 They can also stop complete servers or computers from working.
 Ransomware in particular has been in the news a lot in recent years and ensures that files are encrypted.
-Ransomware is malicious software that extorts a victim after their digital system or the files on it are locked with a code.
-The attacker offers the code in exchange for a large amount of money, after which the victim can access their files again.
-Unfortunately, there are no guarantees this access will actually be granted.
-In this case, a backup is often the only solution to regaining access to your data and systems without paying a ransom.
+A backup is often the only way to regain access to your data and systems without paying a ransom.

 Hardware failures